CrowsCode/Challenges/Buy Online Cards unfinished/README.md

-An unfinished project because of the client's change request, which is why this is public instead of private.
-It lets user refill their balance by buying codes and redeeming them, the user could then buy listed online services previously added by the website owner.
+This project remains unfinished due to a change request from the client, which is why it is public instead of private.
+It allows users to refill their balance by purchasing codes and redeeming them.
+Users can then use the balance to buy online services listed by the website owner.
 <img src="screenShots/1.png" width="75%">
 <img src="screenShots/2.png" width="75%">
 <img src="screenShots/3.png" width="75%">